diohabara/diohabara/resume.typ

   location: "Tokyo, Japan",
   dates: "May 2025 - Present",
 )
-- Designed and implemented data pipelines applying *Slowly Changing Dimensions (SCD)* to ensure data integrity and historical tracking for financial records.
+- Designed and implemented data pipelines applying *Slowly Changing Dimensions (SCD)* to ensure data integrity and historical tracking for financial records with *dbt* and *Prefect*.
 - Ensured high availability and seamless updates of the data pipeline by implementing a *blue-green deployment* strategy.
 - Developed robust data infrastructure to support financial services, enhancing data reliability for invoice factoring and credit assessment.